Francis de Zoysa

 Sir Francis Sreenath de Zoysa Abeysiriwardena, KC (1874–1942) was a Ceylonese lawyer and statesmen.
 He was a member of the State Council of Ceylon and a president of the Ceylon National Congress.

 Legal career

 He was born in the coastal village of Balapitiya, to Demuni Dedrick de Zoysa Abeysiriwardena of Gamakarana Walauwa and Clara Wirasekara from Galhera, Ahungalle.
-De Zoysa qualified as an advocate of the Supreme Court of Ceylon.
-He established a successful legal practice and was appointed a King's Counsel.
+De Zoysa qualified as an advocate of the Supreme Court of Ceylon, established a successful legal practice, and was appointed a King's Counsel.

 Political career

 A president of the Ceylon National Congress, he was elected to the 2nd State Council of Ceylon from Balapitiya in the 1936 general election.
 In the State Council he introduced the Bribery Act.

 Family

-He married Ethel Perera Amarasekera Siriwardena of Ragama Walauwa.
-Their children were:
+He married Ethel Perera Amarasekera Siriwardena of Ragama Walauwa, and their children were: